 Understanding the market you serve and what areas need solving is the foundational success for building out a team or meeting a customer's objectives.
 The more we listen and interact with customers, the better we know what success means to them.

 Here are a few things I recommend:

-Ultimately, our goal is not just to show customers the solution as the right tool but the exact value they have achieved (and will achieve) while using our solution/service.
-It's our job to make sure that the customers are well positioned for success.
-Without an appropriate CS strategy, placed at every touchpoint during the customer’s lifecycle, the entire customer experience is meaningless.
+Ultimately, our goal is to show customers the solution as the right tool and the exact value they have achieved (and will achieve) while using our solution/service.
+It's our job to make sure that the customers are well-positioned for success.
+Without an appropriate CS strategy, placed at every touchpoint during the customer's lifecycle, the entire customer experience is meaningless.

 ✓ Building a good relationship takes a lot of effort and time, but it can be halted right away if you do not deliver the level of success that your customers expect.

 ✓ One thing everyone needs, every company needs, is to be able to focus on the value that matters most to their customers.